 Goal 6: Implement an ongoing, flexible outreach plan and process to improve public awareness of VR programs, services, and agency employment.
+(Continuing into the next PY)

 Objective 6-A: Implement a comprehensive outreach plan for the agency.

 - Hire a dedicated outreach person. - Create an outreach plan. - Develop outreach materials to recruit vendors. - Outreach materials that reflect current information and are engaging and in accessible formats.